samsuh/2026-journal/README.md

 ## 6/29/26 - Monday
 - Meet up with parents at airport before they head to hospital
 - Maybe ride outdoors if not too hot. zwift otherwise.
 - I want to get back to "being productive" sometime soon.
 I don't know what that means though.
+Im being pulled in a few directions; coding (threejs, rust, web dev, or ai stuff; both automation and practical), music (guitar, music production), aviation, gaming.

 ## 6/28/26 - Sunday
 - DONE ~~Gym Set B~~